Criizp/DBM-BigWigs-Forsen-Voice-Pack/README.md

 # Forsen Voice Pack
-This is a custom countdown DBM voice pack using forsen's voice

 Forsen is able to count to 10 without his MOM's help

+## About

+This is a custom countdown DBM voice pack using [enlyth's "baj-tts"](https://github.com/enlyth/baj-tts)

 ## Installation